-Evaluation of those becoming Diplomates of a College, as well as re-certification of all Diplomates, is an undoubtedly important part of maintaining the College's high standards.
-For quality assurance purposes, reference letters are a necessary part of the evaluation/re-certification process in order to have third parties attest to a Diplomate's good standing within the profession, and his or her continued activity in the speciality.
+Evaluation of those becoming Diplomates of a College is an undoubtedly important part of maintaining the College's high standards.
+For quality assurance purposes, reference letters are a necessary part of the evaluation process in order to have third parties attest to a Diplomate's good standing within the profession, and his or her continued activity in the speciality.